Audit Forms and Updates

 The third form is a process known as “Agreed Upon Procedures,” or AUP, and involves the contracting of a CPA, or audit firm, to test specific information.
 This is not meant to be a GAAP audit and there should be no expectation that an opinion will be issued by the involved CPA or audit firm.
 It is my continued hope that this option provides a hybrid model for churches that seek external assurance of their financial position at a reasonable cost.

 There are three posted documents for the AUP option.
 The first is a sample engagement letter that the auditor/firm will provide to the church once they have reviewed what is asked of them in this model.
 Included with this document is a sample of the procedures the firm is to use.
 A firm may have an existing form for limited engagements, but please be certain of what they intend to accomplish for you and submit based on their testing of the Church Financial Report.

 The second and third documents are the instructions for the report and an excel template for the production of the Church Financial Report.
 The fields will self-adjust as you enter data.
 As a reminder, the church is responsible for the completion of the underlying Church Financial Report that the auditor or firm will test against.

 One item to be clear on is that charitable contributions must be claimed in the year they were delivered.
-A contribution must either be in the hands of the church or postmarked by December 31, 2016 to be considered a contribution for 2016.
-Pre-dated checks delivered after the end of the year are contributions for 2017.
+A contribution must either be in the hands of the church or postmarked by December 31 to be considered a contribution for that year.
+Pre-dated checks delivered after the end of the year are contributions for the previous year.
 If you have questions on this, please call me or Mr. Stas Jones.